 Members of staff who agree to cover all of the duties associated with a post of a higher grade than their own for a temporary period of normally at least four working weeks will be paid an additional sum.
 This will be equivalent to the difference between their normal salary and the salary or a point on the salary range of the more senior post for as long as the temporary acting-up arrangements apply, backdated to the start of the period of cover.
-The pay of support staff who undertake a part of the duties of a more senior post for a temporary period of at least four weeks may be awarded a pro-rata sum, if the particular circumstances of the case make this appropriate in the view of the Committee.

-No pressure, direct or indirect, will be placed on any staff to act up where such acting up is voluntary on their part
+No pressure, direct or indirect, will be placed on any staff to act up where such acting up is voluntary on their part.

-Governing Bodies may seek guidance from HR if considering acting
+Governing Bodies may seek guidance from HR if considering acting up duties.